 Psychiatric drugs, such as antidepressants and antipsychotics, are commonly prescribed to treat a wide variety of mental disorders, such as depression, bipolar disorder or schizophrenia.
 One of the possible side effects of such drugs, however, isn’t experienced until one tries to discontinue its use.
 This is a well understood and common phenomenon, especially with certain classes of drugs (like most SSRI antidepressants).
+It has been documented in the research literature going back as early as 1960 (Hollister et al., 1960).

 What is Discontinuation Syndrome?